Skip to main content

 Meeting Space

 On the 4th and top level of the event building, there’s the Ballroom, which covers 58,000 carpeted square feet.
-It’s where the NWES will host its Keynote Speaker and Welcome reception.
+The stunning ceiling made up of hanging reclaimed wood planks will leave you speechless.

 Sustainability